LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

 \section{FROM SCIENCE DRIVERS TO REFERENCE DESIGN}

-The most important characteristic that determines the speed at which a system can survey a given sky area to a given depth (faint flux limit) is its \'etendue (or grasp), the product of its primary mirror area and the field-of-view area (assuming that observing conditions such as seeing, sky brightness, etc., are fixed).
+The most important characteristic that determines the speed at which a system can survey a given sky area to a given flux limit (i.e., its depth) is its \'etendue (or grasp), the product of its primary mirror area and the angular area of its field of view (for a given set of observing conditions, such as seeing and sky brightness).
 The effective \'etendue for LSST will be greater than 300 m$^2$ deg$^2$, which is more than an order of magnitude larger than that of any existing facility.
-For example, the SDSS, with its 2.5-m telescope (Gunn et al. 2006) and a camera with 30 imaging CCDs (Gunn et al. 1998), has an effective \'etendue of only 5.9 m$^2$ deg$^2$.
+For example, the SDSS, with its 2.5-m telescope \citep{2006AJ....131.2332G} and a camera with 30 imaging CCDs \citep{1998AJ....116.3040G}, has an effective \'etendue of only 5.9 m$^2$ deg$^2$.

 The range of scientific investigations which will be enabled by such a dramatic improvement in survey capability is extremely broad.
-Guided by the community-wide input assembled in the report of the Science Working Group of the LSST\footnote{Available as http://www.lsst.org/Science/docs/DRM2.pdf}, the LSST is designed to achieve goals set by four main science themes:
+Guided by the community-wide input assembled in the report of the Science Working Group of the LSST in 2004 \citep{Document-26952}, the LSST is designed to achieve goals set by four main science themes:

-\begin{enumerate} \item Probing Dark Energy and Dark Matter \item Taking an Inventory of the Solar System \item Exploring the Transient Optical Sky \item Mapping the Milky Way \end{enumerate}
+\begin{enumerate} \item Probing Dark Energy and Dark Matter; \item Taking an Inventory of the Solar System; \item Exploring the Transient Optical Sky; \item Mapping the Milky Way. \end{enumerate}

 Each of these four themes itself encompasses a variety of analyses, with varying sensitivity to instrumental and system parameters.
 These themes fully exercise the technical capabilities of the system, such as photometric and astrometric accuracy and image quality.
 About 90\% of the observing time will be devoted to a deep-wide-fast (main) survey mode.
-The working paradigm is that all scientific investigations will utilize a common database constructed from an optimized observing program (the main survey mode), such as that discussed in Section 3.
-Here we briefly describe the science goals and the most challenging requirements for the telescope and instrument that are derived from those goals, which will inform the overall system design decisions discussed below.
-For a more detailed discussion, we refer the reader to the LSST Science Requirements Document\footnote{Available at http://www.lsst.org/Science/docs.shtml}, as well as to the numerous LSST poster presentations at the recent meetings of the AAS\footnote{See http://www.lsst.org/Meetings/AAS/2008/AAS211.shtml}.
+The working paradigm is that all scientific investigations will utilize a common database constructed from an optimized observing program (the main survey mode), such as that discussed in \S~\ref{sec:baseline}.
+Here we briefly describe these science goals and the most challenging requirements for the telescope and instrument that are derived from those goals, which will inform the overall system design decisions discussed below.
+For a more detailed discussion, we refer the reader to the LSST Science Requirements Document \citep{LPM-17}, the LSST Science Book \citep[][hereafter SciBook]{2009arXiv0912.0201L}, and links to technical papers and presentations at \url{https://www.lsst.org/scientists}.